 Sophos rarely misses a chance to enter a VB comparative review.
-Despite a major new version of the associated management tools and the addition of an optional firewall late last year, the end-user experience has remained little changed for some time.
+Despite a major new version of the associated management tools and the addition of an optional firewall samples regularly missed in previous tests, and the only remaining misses are in Access database files, ignored by default to avoid problems with Sophos's corporate customer base, who can be expected to have extremely large databases.

 Installation and use skipped along simply, with the in-depth configuration available making for easy testing.
-Some improvements in detection have removed the small number of obscure samples regularly missed in previous tests, and the only remaining misses are in Access database files, ignored by default to avoid problems with Sophos's corporate customer base, who can be expected to have extremely large databases.
+Some improvements in detection have removed the small number of obscure